OxBryte/coin-flip-betting/README.md

 1. **Connect Your Wallet** - Click "Connect Wallet" and select your preferred wallet (MetaMask, WalletConnect, etc.)
    - Your account is automatically created with 1,000 starting points
 2. **Set Your Bet Amount** - Choose from preset amounts (10, 50, 100, 500) or enter a custom value in points
+3. **Choose Your Leverage** - Select leverage from 1x to 100x (futures-style trading)
+   - Higher leverage = Higher potential win but you only risk your bet amount
+   - Example: 10x leverage with 100 points bet = potential +900 win, but only -100 loss
-3. **Select Your Side** - Click on Heads 🟡 or Tails ⚪️
+4. **Select Your Side** - Click on Heads 🟡 or Tails ⚪️
-4. **Flip the Coin** - Click the "Flip Coin!" button
+5. **Flip the Coin** - Click the "Flip Coin!" button
-5. **Instant Payouts** - If you win, you instantly receive 2x your bet amount in points!
-Your points are updated immediately in the database.
+6. **Instant Payouts** - If you win, you instantly receive your profit based on leverage!
+Points are updated immediately in the database.

 ## Wallet Support